-- A JSEA/SWMS must be developed or reviewed prior to commencing any work that involves working on, in or near water, or - a Real Time Hazard Assessment (RTHA) is completed where the risk associated with the work is low.
+A risk assessment must be completed prior to commencing any work that involves working on, in or near water.
+Should the activity include any critical controls or a risk of drowning then the risk assessment should be documented.

 When undertaking the risk assessment, the following factors must be considered: